the-kakfa-dude/abides/README.md

 ### Work In Progress

-We have a typescript project being worked on in the background.
+Currently in (inactive) development is adding an http server to the typescript/node project sequence (with presumably java and python to follow).

 ### Future Work

-#### HTTP Server

-Our next Python project will extend the one with a database and functional tests, to also include a REST server.

 #### Code Generation

-In a subsequent project, we may choose to define that REST Interface in Swagger, and appeal to some code-generation so that if that if someone changes the swagger without updating the underlying implementation, that implementation will generate (compile time) failures, for immediate alerting that something got out of sync.
+In a subsequent project, we may choose to have the http server expose a REST Interface that is defined in Swagger, and appeal to some swagger-gen client/server generation.
+The idea is that if someone changes the API Interface without updating the underlying implementation, you get compile-time failures, for immediate alerting that something got out of sync.
-In this code generation project, we can also anticipate that certain implementation changes might also cause immediate failures if the swagger was not also updated.

-Code generation like this is a great feature to have when you have developers sharing interface boundaries, where those developers may not be colocated, or in other situations where you anticipate communication difficulties.
+This is useful for chaining together services in a multi-layer system when you have remote developers sharing interface boundaries and sucking at communication.

+Even if you eschew http services, you can still bastardize swagger-gen into an event-driven multilayer system by harvesting the generated code (especially the json pojos), and replacing the http calls with your producer/consumer code to your message bus of choice.

-#### Sonar Plugin or Sonar Scanner
+#### Sonar Plugin or Sonar Scanner ?

 The sonar plugin for gradle is simple for default-like configurations, but gets messy when you want to add functional tests.
-Using the Sonar Scanner docker container we use in our Python projects might be cleaner.
+Using the Sonar Scanner docker container we use in our Python projects is much cleaner, because all you really need is the sample sonar-project.properties file plus Building-a-docker-container 101, and the thing "just works".

-In a future project, we will make that an evaluation.
-One option here would be to leave the gradle projects as they are, and use the scanner approach in conjunction with a new set of projects that are based on the maven build system.
+We should probably choose to leave the gradle projects as they are, and use the scanner approach in conjunction with a new set of projects that are based on the maven build system, since it has pretty good support for a project lifecycle that includes running integration (aka functional) tests.

 ### Your Feature Requests

-The point of this repository is to help developers to hit the ground running in a new language, especially where setting up a project with support for static analysis, or a database, or an http server, or ... is a big a distraction.

-We want to hear from YOU about what you like, what you don't, and what's missing.

-You can make your desires known by sending mail to: the dude AT kakfa dot com (no spaces)
+Hello? (hello?)

+Is there any body IN there?

 ### Cheers and Good Luck!